RonasIT/ronasit-figma-export/README.md

 ### Features
 - Generates JSX templates and SCSS styles for the selected Figma frame.
-- Supports SCSS variables for colors, sizes, fonts, font-weight, and other properties.
+- Uses CSS variables for colors and font properties.
-- For INSTANCE nodes, generates a React component with props.
+- For component instances, generates a React component and passes props.
 - Supports variant selection inside a component via the `--variant` option.

 ### Usage